Luminous Oil Paintings (back-lit)

-The technique I developed is called Dialuminism (”light passing through”) and embeds metal leaf and oil paint within layers of solar resistant resins.
-Light reflects off the metal background layer, passes through the layers of paint and then is refracted by the layers of clear resin (which act as a sort of clear lense, fused to the surface of the painting).
-The result is a painting that is basically back-lit, which creates very intense color.
+The technique I developed is called Dialuminism (”light passing through”) because I'm painting atop aluminum leaf, creating "back-lit" oil paintings.
+Light reflects off the metal background layer, and illuminates the layers of paint from behind.
+The result is a painting with very intense color.
 Light plays off some areas and casts shadows beneath others, creating a dimensional painting that changes in appearance depending upon where the viewer is standing in relation to the light source.
+Each painting then is finished either with a clear satin varnish (soft finish) or a thick, solar-resistant resin (high gloss finish).